WrongChemist/fibernettest/README.md

 Basic security tests are also included (XSS, anti-bot).

 ### To be implemented:
+1. More efficient function design, such as separate functions for Selenium actions and their wait times (or other conditions).
+2. Once site functionality is fixed, include omitted tests, such as checkout, or user-profile page navigation.
-1. Multi-column dropdown handling.
+3. Multi-column dropdown handling.
-2. Testing for navigation using the side-menu in the store's item browser was ommited due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
+4. Testing for navigation using the side-menu in the store's item browser was skipped due to time constraint (would have worked similarly to testing the store navigation from the header drodpowns - counter how many are present, go through each and make sure they lead to the correct page, and make sure the displayed numbers of items match).
-3. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
+5. Implementation for the Allure test result visualizer (again, due to needing a day or two that was not available).
-4. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
+6. Refined test parameters and reporting, depending on requirements and what faults are found (currently, the tests can only "fail" in general, without specifying causes).
-5. Automated updating of browser drivers, per installed browser version.
+7. Automated updating of browser drivers, per installed browser version.
 This would eliminate the need for manual updates.

 ### Known issues with the site itself:
 1. Using the "Search" function while the Search field isn't empty will lead to an "Internal error" page.